DataDog/hiring-engineers/answers.md

 ## Accessing the Dashboard on Datadog
 ### Setting the timeframe to the past 5 minutes
-I set the timeframe to the past 5 minutes, however there were no anomalies yet within this timeframe (MongoDB's current memory used was stable at slighly less that 16 Mebibytes), and the rolling hour visualization was still summing up the points (period defined is 1 hour).
+I set the timeframe to the past 5 minutes, however there were no anomalies showing yet within this timeframe (MongoDB's current memory used was stable at slighly less that 16 Mebibytes), and the rolling hour visualization was still summing up the points (period defined is 1 hour).

 ![Dashbaord](/images/img15.png)